 To make your home look lived-in, ask a friend or neighbour to close and open curtains and look after your mail.
 You could even ask them to leave their car on your driveway.

 5. Alarm Systems

-An alarm is one of the best deterrents you can buy to reduce the possibility of a break in, especially as you are away.
-See our alarm services here.
+An alarm is one of the best deterrents you can buy to reduce the possibility of a break in, especially when you are away.
+We can provide the sort of advanced burglar alarm systems that guarantee total peace of mind so you can relax and not have to worry about what's happening at home.
+Check out our alarm services here.

 6. Timers for lamps

 Set timers for your lights and radio so that they turn on at appropriate times of day.
 In the summer months, lights don’t need to be turned on until 8/9pm and then can be switched off around 10/10.30pm so there isn’t a huge electricity cost to doing this.

 7. Lock your property and fix broken locks